Skip to content

 • Private healthcare

 There may be exclusions or conditions for certain groups, and additional eligibility requirements.
-You can find what is not included in the RHCA for the country you’re visiting on the Services Australia Website.
+You can find what is not included in the RHCA for the country you’re visiting on the Services Australia Website, opens in a new tab.

-RHCAs are not a substitute for international travel insurance.
+RHCAs are not a substitute for international travel insurance, opens in a new tab.
 Skip high out-of-pocket costs for medical services not covered by the RHCA by taking out travel insurance before you leave.

 Which countries does Australia have an agreement with?

-If you’re an Australian citizen or permanent resident eligible for Medicare you may be eligible for the RHCA in 11 countries:
+If you’re an Australian citizen or permanent resident eligible for Medicare, opens in a new tab you may be eligible for the RHCA in 11 countries:

 What costs does the RHCA cover?